 Backyard Mosquito Breeding LocationsWhen you really look at your backyard, there are a number of possible breeding locations because all it takes is a small amount of stagnant water for a female to lay her eggs on.
-Dave Burgess, Vice President of Operations at Cooper Pest Solutions, explained that in order to reduce your mosquito numbers, you need to reduce the number of possible breeding grounds within you property.
+Dave Burgess, Branch Manager of Cooper Pest Solutions, explained that in order to reduce your mosquito numbers, you need to reduce the number of possible breeding grounds within you property.

 “Eliminate stagnate water around the property,” Burgess said.
-“Although some mosquitos can fly 40 miles from breeding areas, eliminating them on your property should drastically reduce the number of mosquitos.”
+“Although some mosquitoes can fly 40 miles from breeding areas, eliminating them on your property should drastically reduce the number of mosquitoes.”

 Places to inspect for stagnant water: